 Skip to main contentSkip to navigation

 The Realtek RTS5762 is an 8-channel NVMe Gen3x4 controller with onboard DRAM, pushing 3500 MB/s sequential reads.
 When the firmware crashes, the drive drops its consumer branding and identifies by its internal diagnostic family name Realtek_RL6447.
 The extreme throughput on a Gen3 architecture generates significant thermal load, causing thermal-induced firmware panics during background garbage collection.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Controller-level work for the Realtek RTS5762 sits inside our broader SSD data recovery workflow at the Austin, TX lab.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Author01/10